 Maybe the objects you choose can add to the story of who you are and reflect your dreams and thoughts…..

-I began studying ceramics in 1988 and in 2016 I completed my PhD.
+I began studying ceramics in 1988 and in 2016 I completed my PhD, with the title “Politics and Porcelain” which researched the period between 1917 and 1924 of USSR Soviet porcelain propaganda.
 Throughout that time, surface design, drawing and text have been a strength in my work.

 My work is held in several private collections, in Australia and Internationally and some Australian Ceramic collections such as the Powerhouse Museum in Sydney.
 I am represented by Beaver galleries in Canberra.